-I have recently started incorporating baked goods made with almond flour in my home to add variety and to encourage my family to consume foods made from flour other than wheat or spelt all the time.
+I have recently started incorporating baked goods made with almond flour in my home to add variety and to encourage my family to consume foods made with flours other than those from grains all the time.
 These almond flour pancakes make a great snack too, so make a bunch and have them in the fridge or freezer for a quick bite.

 Almond flour pancakes are surprisingly filling.
 If you can eat a whole stack of regular pancakes made with wheat flour, I dare you to eat more than two of these almond flour pancakes and not come away pleasantly stuffed!

-Almond flour pancakes even look like wheat pancakes as you can see from the picture below taken in my kitchen (although they are definitely smaller and don’t expand much when cooking).
+Almond flour pancakes even look like wheat pancakes although they are definitely smaller and don’t expand much when cooking.

 Mix all ingredients together and cook in a skillet on medium heat in a bit of butter or expeller coconut oil.